 Now, while you’ve got your biscuits in the oven get your eggs ready.
 I normally wait until the biscuits have about 5-10 minutes left to start the eggs just so they aren’t sitting for too long, but do whatever works for you.
 If you’re making these to throw in the freezer you can make’m right away and let’m sit and cool.
 Take 8 eggs and add a couple pinches of salt, a pinch of pepper, and I personally love to add a couple pinches of sweet smoked paprika.
-It’s from a specialty spice shop, so I don’t know if you can find it in a regular grocery store because I’ve never checked.
 If you don’t have it, trust me, it’s not necessary, but it does add a bit of magic to your eggs if ya do!

 First step to delicious eggs: BURNER ON LOW.
 No if’s, and’s or, buts.
 Turn it on low and don’t question me or yourself.
 Let your skillet warm up for a couple of minutes.